What is wilderness first aid?

 WFA prepares participants to identify and address medical issues that can arise in the backcountry.

 Treatment skills are important, but so is educating Scouts and adult leaders to recognize illnesses early and minimize the potential for injury.
-WFA skills can save lives.
+The skills learned in a BSA-approved WFA course can save lives.

 “When an emergency occurs in the wild, the goal must be to provide the greatest good for the greatest number in the shortest time, and do no harm in the process.”